0xSultan/0xSultan.github.io/_posts/DFIR/2025-06-19-Exfiltrate-Without-Borders.md

 - How MWB works under the hood
 - What artifacts it leaves behind
 - How to detect, investigate, and mitigate its unauthorized use
-- Supporting work including KAPE Target, c# scripts and a BOF as a poc.
+- Supporting work including Velociraptor Artifact, KAPE Target, c# scripts and a BOF as a poc.

 # Threat Model & Abuse Scenarios